north-road/slyr/docs/user_guide/troubleshooting.md

 ![Open Plugin Manager](../images/plugin_mngr_open2.png)

-2. In the left panel, click on `Upgradeable` and `SLYR` should be in the middle panel.
-If it isn't, then you should be up-to-date.
+2. In the left panel, click on `Upgradeable`

+3. In the central panel, click on `SLYR`.
+If `SLYR` is not in the middle panel, then you should be up-to-date.
 > Check-out what has been updated in the *Changelog*.

 3. On the lower right, click on `Upgrade Plugin`.
 Once upgraded, click on `Close`.